exakat/exakat-docs/Reference/Rules/Structures/LongArguments.rst

   Long arguments should be put in variable, to preserve readability.

 When literal arguments are too long, they `break <https://www.php.net/manual/en/control-structures.break.php>`_ the hosting structure by moving the next argument too far on the right.
 Whenever possible, long arguments should be set in a local variable to keep the readability.
+Literal strings and heredoc strings, including variables, that are over 50 chars longs are reported here.

 .. code-block:: php